N-M-Luna/recipe-box/README.md

 By June 13, I would like to have finished the /menu routes and its corresponding dao methods.

 By June 18, I would like to have finished debugging all my inevitable bugs.
 If I'm done before then, I would like to use aggregation or lookups in the /recipes/search route; so the app can have filters for the recipes.

+## Future features

+- The grocery list displays each ingredient only once.
+TODO: Add smart unit conversions.